elansarii/iQVR/MD/Use cases.md

 ---

 ### Use-case 2
-- **Name**: **Notify Vehicle Owners of New or Due Penalties**
-- **Description**: Sends notifications to vehicle owners about new penalties or approaching due dates for existing penalties.
-- **Primary actor**: Owner
-- **Goal**: To keep vehicle owners informed about their penalties.
-- **Triggers**: New penalty is added or an existing penalty's due date is approaching.
-- **Preconditions**:
-  - New penalty is in the system or an existing penalty is nearing its due date.
-- **Postconditions**: Vehicle owner receives timely notifications regarding penalties.
-- **Main scenario**:
-  1. System detects a new penalty or an approaching due date.
-  2. System retrieves the contact information of the vehicle owner.
-  3. System sends an automated notification to the vehicle owner.
-- **Extensions**:
-  - If the contact information is missing, log an error for manual follow-up.
-- **Special requirements**:
-  - Notifications must be sent via email and/or SMS, depending on user preference.

-### Use-case 3
 - **Name**: **Manage Confiscating Orders**
 - **Description**: Allows traffic police to identify vehicles with excessive red-light offenced, create confiscating orders, confirm them, and broadcast these orders to all relevant police departments.
 - **Primary actor**: Traffic Policeman